NBJIN/Mason-Dev/README.md

 project goals
 -The website should give details to the user that they require in viewing a housing develpment -the general information about the area will give user details on loaction.
-- details given about the house types and it prsents an idea of the internal finishes on these properites.
+- details given about the house types and it presents an idea of the internal finishes on these properites.
 -allows the user to make contact with the company threw the form on page 3 or the contact details provided.

 User Stories